 Frequency and Method of Pay

-Payments are made via Paypal and you get paid every second Friday of each month.
+Payments are made via Paypal and you get paid twice weekly.
 You must have at least $10 in your account to qualify for a payment.
 If you don't have at least $10, your balance will roll over to the next pay period.

 For other companies that pay frequently, you may want to check out this list of weekly pay work at home jobs.

 Types of Articles

 Crowd Content advertises the following types of content to their clients:

 - Product descriptions